gparatore123/nightmare/modules/06-ROP/unit_07.md

-After subtracting 1 byte, we can see that we get a valid set of instructions, but due to the non-risc nature of x86 (remember it is a complex instruction set), the offsets change of the instructions, mangling the call.
-However, if we keep stepping backwards, eventually, after 4 bytes, we get a valid instruction sequence whereby the instructions of system are unchanged.
+After subtracting 1 byte, we can see that we get a valid set of instructions, but due to the non-risc nature of x86 (remember it is a complex instruction set), the offsets change the instructions, mangling the call.
+However, if we keep stepping backward, after 4 bytes, we get a valid instruction sequence whereby the instructions of system are unchanged.

 So what if we jump to `0xf7e261fc`?
 This is a `lea` and so it's just